wesleycamargo/azure-docs.pt-br/articles/virtual-network/virtual-network-create-udr-classic-cli.md

 <properties
-   pageTitle="Controlar o roteamento e usar dispositivos virtuais usando o Azure CLI no modelo de implantação clássico | Microsoft Azure" description="Aprenda a controlar o roteamento em VNets usando o Azure CLI no modelo de implantação clássico" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="Control routing and use virtual appliances using the Azure CLI in the classic deployment model | Microsoft Azure" description="Learn how to control routing in VNets using the Azure CLI in the classic deployment model" services="virtual-network" documentationCenter="na" authors="jimdial"